LoginRadius/engineering-portal/content/blog/what-is-the-new-go-1.15/index.md

 > Go 1.14 is the last release that will run on macOS 10.11 El Capitan.
 Go 1.15 will require macOS 10.12 Sierra or later.

 The lastest macOS 10.15 (Catalina) is no longer supporting 32-bit binaries.
-Go 1.14 will likely be the last Go release to support 32-bit binaries on iOS, iPadOS, watchOS, and tvOS (the darwin/arm port).
+Go 1.14 will likely to be the last Go release to support 32-bit binaries on iOS, iPadOS, watchOS, and tvOS (the darwin/arm port).
 Go continues to support the 64-bit darwin/amd64 port.

 #### Windows